Thomas Telford: Telford the poet

 His ability and perseverance may be understood from various literary compositions of after life, such as the articles he contributed to the Edinburgh Encyclopædia, such as Architecture, Bridge-building, and Canal-making.
 Singular to say the earliest distinction he acquired in life was as a poet.
 Even at 30 years of age he reprinted at Shrewsbury a poem called "Eskdale", … Some others of his poems are in my possession.

 Another example, later in Telford's life, was To Sir John Malcolm on Receiving His Miscellaneous Poems (1831).

 Bridges designed by Telford

-Telford designed a number of bridges and aqueducts during his career.
+Telford designed many bridges and aqueducts during his career.
 They include:

 Places named after Telford

-Telford is commemorated through the naming of a number of sites:
+Telford is commemorated in the names of many sites: